Making a withdrawal

 Serious illness or life-shortening congenital condition withdrawal

-If you've got a serious illness or life-shortening congenital condition, you may be able to take out some or all of your KiwiSaver money but your state of health must meet the definition of 'serious illness' or ‘life-shortening congenital conditions’ in the KiwiSaver Act.
+If you've got a serious illness or life-shortening congenital condition, you may be able to take out some or all of your Booster KiwiSaver Scheme savings but your state of health must meet the definition of 'serious illness' or ‘life-shortening congenital conditions’ in the KiwiSaver Act.

 You may be able to withdraw an amount equal to: